A Namekian in Halkeginia

 Groggily clambering to his feet, the brown-haired mage stumbled back several paces, before turning and running as fast as his unsteady legs would carry him, occasionally throwing terrified glances back at the towering fighter as he departed.
 Once the mage was out of sight, the Namekian turned and surveyed the area; and when it was clear that no real damage had been done, save for the charred ground upon which he had previously been standing.

-Satisfied that no innocents had been caught in the middle, Piccolo marched back over to his dumbstruck young summoner, many of the nearby commoners parting to allow the towering warrior through.
+Once satisfied that no bystanders had been involved, Piccolo marched back over to his dumbstruck young summoner, many of the nearby commoners parting to allow the towering warrior through.
 The pinkette was once again doing her best imitation of a floundering fish, her gaping mouth opening and closing repeatedly while she continued to stare at the approaching Namekian.
 From what she had just witnessed, that bearded mage had to have been at least a line-class magic user, given the strength of the spell he had cast, though the speed at which he had pulled off the incantation suggested he was possibly even triangle-class...

 In the end, though, it didn't matter what the nobleman's magic rank had been; Piccolo had still brushed him aside with almost frightening ease... including taking a fire spell head-on without even the slightest hint of being affected by it.